 My Daddy worked hard all his life, usually as a mechanic or a pulpwooder and I always marveled at his hands.
-They were rough and calloused from years of scuffing his knuckles, pulling wrenches, hoisting a saw or dragging chains.
+They were rough, hard and calloused from years of scuffing his knuckles, pulling wrenches, hoisting a saw or dragging chains.

-Daddy’s hands were a point of pride in our family.
+Daddy’s scarred, tough hands were a point of pride in our family.
 They represented a life of hard, honest labor.

-Shortly after I bought my first newspaper in my early 20s, Daddy looked over at my hands, all soft, pink and white.
+Shortly after I bought the newspaper in my early 20s, Daddy looked over at my hands, all soft, pink and white.

 “Smooth as a baby’s (bottom),” he’d say with a chuckle.
 “It doesn’t look like you’ve ever done a real day’s work.”

-Sunday will mark my 14th Father’s Day without him.
+Sunday marked my 13th Father’s Day without him.

-If you can still hold your father’s hands this Sunday, don’t fail to do it.
+If you could still hold your father’s hands this Sunday, I hope you did.

 Sure wish I could have.